Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 ESR erythrocyte sedimentation rate

-Ultrasound ultrasound
+Ultrasound ultrasound examination

 ECG electrocardiography

-EEG echoencephalophia
+EEG echoencephalography

 List of protocol developers:

-1) Kosherova Bakhyt Nurgalievna - Doctor of Medical Sciences, Republican State Enterprise at RKhV "Karaganda State Medical University", professor, vice-rector for clinical work and continuous professional development, chief freelance infectious disease specialist of the Ministry of Health and Social Development of the Republic of Kazakhstan.
+1) Kosherova Bakhyt Nurgalievna - Doctor of Medical Sciences, RSE at the Karaganda State medical University", professor, vice-rector for clinical work and continuous professional development, chief freelance infectious disease specialist of the Ministry of Health of the Republic of Kazakhstan.

-2) Kim Antonina Arkadyevna - Candidate of Medical Sciences, Republican State Enterprise at the REM "Karaganda State Medical University", Associate Professor, Head of the Department of Infectious Diseases and Dermatovenereology.
+2) Kim Antonina Arkadyevna - Candidate of Medical Sciences, RSE at Karaganda State Medical University, Associate Professor, Head of the Department of Infectious Diseases and Dermatovenereology.

-4) Mazhitov Talgat Mansurovich - Doctor of Medical Sciences, JSC "Astana Medical University", Professor of the Department of Clinical Pharmacology and Internship.
+4) Mazhitov Talgat Mansurovich - Doctor of Medical Sciences, Astana Medical University JSC, Professor of the Department of Clinical Pharmacology and Internship.

-Conflict of interests: absent.
+Conflict of interest: absent.

 Attached files